Understand your needs

 When you’re installing the original piece of software the PUP attached itself to, pay attention to the installation wizard.
 Don’t pick the standard or recommended installation.
 Instead, choose the custom installation option.
 Now, you can manually select what parts of the software you actually want.
 Just make sure you’ve left all the PUP options unticked, and you shouldn’t be bothered again.

-One of the best ways you can prevent yourself from PUP infestation is to employ some VPN protection.
-NordVPN’s CyberSec feature will actively block any adware from slowing down your browsing experience.
-If the site you were planning on downloading PUP-laden-freeware from is notorious for distributing malware, CyberSec will block the site and stop you putting yourself at risk.
+One of the best ways you can prevent yourself from PUP infestation is to employ some VPN security.
+NordVPN’s Threat Protection feature will actively block any adware from slowing down your browsing experience.
+If the site you were planning on downloading PUP-laden-freeware from is notorious for distributing malware, Threat Protection will block the site and stop you putting yourself at risk.